Table of Contents[Hide][Show]

 One advantage the Westin Ka’anapali Villas has over many of the other Ka’anapali resorts: the pool area has a separate section for young kids.
 If you have a toddler or preschooler this may weigh heavily in your calculations.

-The Westin Ka’anapali Ocean Resort Villas feature two full service restaurants and a beachfront sports bar.
+The Westin Ka’anapali Ocean Resort Villas feature two full-service restaurants and a beachfront sports bar.
 I tried all three and would heartily recommend them, for different reasons.

-Even though the villas are self-catering, I’d hit up Auntie’s Kitchen for breakfast.
+Hit up Auntie’s Kitchen for breakfast.
 I still think about the macadamia nut gelato topped french toast.
 Read that again.
 The french toast is topped with ice cream!

 Pulehu is the upscale restaurant on site.
 If you have a night out without the kids, this is the place to go.
 The cuisine tilts Italian but with a Hawaiian twist: the menu is heavy on seafood, of course.